"When two people decide to get a divorce, it isn't a sign that they "don't understand" one another, but a sign that they have, at last, begun to."

 ADR is the most sensible approach to uncouple a relationship especially when your situation involves psychological problems, alcohol or drug abuse, or children with special needs (ADHD, ASD, PDD, or LD).

 The Mediation process is confidential.
 You need not worry about airing your differences in a public forum.
-Mediation is by far the most cost and time effective method to divorce or separate.
+Mediation and Facilitation is by far the most cost and time effective method to divorce or legally separate.
 If your situation is complex, an array of professional resources are available at our location to assist you with a variety of concerns ranging from legal, financial, taxes, forensic accounting, parenting, retirement plans, and many more.
 In the Mediation model each person may have “consulting attorneys” with whom they independently consult, as needed.
 Quality is never compromised.

 “Co-Mediation” involves the couple working with two mediators: a Clinical Psychologist and a Family Law Attorney.
 The Co-Mediation Team provides the couple with professionals who have in-depth training, knowledge, and experience in all aspects of the uncoupling process.
 The Co-Mediation team is gender-balanced, which helps avoid the emotionally-based perception of mediator bias.
 In this model each person may have “consulting attorneys” with whom they independently consult, as needed.